Bobbi Gibb: Boston Marathon

 Diana Chapman Walsh, later President of Wellesley College, recalled the day years later:

 That was my senior year at Wellesley.
 As I had done every spring since I arrived on campus, I went out to cheer the runners.
 But there was something different about that Marathon Day—like a spark down a wire, the word spread to all of us lining the route that a woman was running the course.
 For a while, the "screech tunnel" fell silent.
 We scanned face after face in breathless anticipation until just ahead of her, through the excited crowd, a ripple of recognition shot through the lines and we cheered as we never had before.
 We let out a roar that day, sensing that this woman had done more than just break the gender barrier in a famous race…

 By the time Gibb reached the finish line in Boston, the Governor of Massachusetts, John Volpe, was there to shake her hand.
 She finished in three hours, twenty-one minutes and forty seconds, ahead of two-thirds of the runners.
 The following morning her feat was front-page news in the Record American, where the headline read: "Hub Bride First Gal to Run Marathon."
 In another Record American article entitled "Roberta Gets Official Support: Females May Run Marathon", Jack Kendall wrote:

-Roberta the runner may revolutionize Boston's fabled BAA marathon — and for that matter every other long distance run staged in the country.
+Bobbi Gibb the runner may revolutionize Boston's fabled BAA marathon — and for that matter every other long distance run staged in the country.
 Even as the bunions acquired from Tuesday's grueling 26 mile, 385 yard race were subsiding, the furor over a woman's intrusion into what had been an all-male domain was mounting.